jundalisay/mahablist/content/en/history/jagor/ph/chapter-14b.md

 In the remaining pueblos of Camarines, there are no Chinese merchants.
 Consequently, the inhabitants are obliged to get their supplies from Nága.

-The land belongs to the State, but is let to any one who will build upon it.
+The land belongs to the State, but is let to any one who will build on it.

-The usufruct passes to the children, and ceases only when the land remains unemployed for 2 whole years.
+The usufruct passes to the children.
+It ceases only when the land remains unemployed for 2 whole years.
 Afterwards, it is competent for the Executive to dispose of it to another person.

 ## Philippine Houses